sushilsridhar/cs-fundamentals/dbms/TRANSACTIONS.md

 4. Serializable

 > These isolation levels are applied and changed based on session to session, do not choose a single isolation level for the whole system
+> The isolation levels are for READ operation(reading data), WRITE operation always happens sequentially

 <ins>Read uncommitted</ins>
-we read a data changed(written) in transaction t2 but not yet committed (possibility of a rollback in t2),
+we read a data in T1 which is changed(written) in transaction t2 but not yet committed (possibility of a rollback in t2),
 we read that data in transaction t1 (dirty read)

 <ins>Read committed</ins>